-Attorney Clayton Fitzsimmons concentrates his practices on representing workers injured in the workplace and family members of workers who have been killed in a work place injury.
-He has experience in litigating "deliberate intention" claims against employers, coal mining accidents, oil and gas accidents and explosions, construction accidents, industrial accidents, and workplace accidents.
+Attorney Clayton Fitzsimmons concentrates his practices on representing workers injured on the job and family members of workers who have been killed in a workplace injury.
+He has experience in litigating "deliberate intention" claims against employers, as well as coal mining accidents, oil and gas accidents and explosions, construction accidents, industrial accidents, and workplace accidents.

 Clayton also served as co-counsel in a landmark wrongful death settlement against one of the largest utility companies in the country.
 In that case, Clayton represented the family of a 27 year old boilermaker killed in a construction fire during the installation of a fiberglass liner.
 The family brought claims against the employer, its subcontractor and the premises owner asserting multiple causes of action.
 The case ultimately settled after a jury was picked and counsel for the plaintiffs delivered opening statements.

 Clayton has also successfully briefed and argued cases before the West Virginia Supreme Court of Appeals.